 The more sedentary you are, the higher your risk for stiff and achy joints and back pain.
 “If all you do is sit, you’re just going to waste away,” Dr. Rawls says.
 In fact, exercise is considered one of the best treatments for early osteoarthritis.
-Of course the idea of exercising when you’re already in pain can be daunting, he says, but it can both reverse joint problems and protect your mobility and physical functioning and prevent pain as you get older.
+Of course the idea of exercising when you’re already in pain can be daunting, he says, but it can reverse joint problems, protect your mobility and physical functioning, and prevent pain as you get older.

 Physical activity works in several different ways:

-- It manually circulates the lubricating fluid around joints called synovial fluid, which helps keep you flexible, mobile and pain-free.
+- It manually circulates the lubricating synovial fluid around joints, which helps keep you flexible, mobile, and pain free.